BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_6_Creating_a_Segwit_Transaction.md

 ```
 It all works exactly the same as other sorts of transactions!

+### Recognize the New Descriptor

+If you look at the `desc` field, you'll note that the SegWit address has a different style descriptor than those encountered in [§3.5: Understanding the Descriptor](03_5_Understanding_the_Descriptor.md).
+A legacy descriptor described in that section looked like this: `pkh([d6043800/0'/0'/18']03efdee34c0009fd175f3b20b5e5a5517fd5d16746f2e635b44617adafeaebc388)#4ahsl9pk`.
+Our new SegWit descriptor instead looks like this: `wpkh([d6043800/0'/0'/5']0327dbe2d58d9ed2dbeca28cd26e18f48aa94c127fa6fb4b60e4188f6360317640)#hd66hknp"`.

+The big thing to note is that function has changed.
+It was previously `pkh`, which is a standard P2PKH hashed public-key address.
+The SegWit address is instead `wpkh`, which means that it's a P2WPKH native SegWit address.
+This underlines the :fire: ***power of descriptors***.
+They describe how to create an address from a key or other information, with the functions unambiguously defining how to make the address based on its type.

 ## Summary: Creating a SegWit Transaction

 There's really no complexity to creating SegWit transactions.
 Internally, they're structured differently from legacy transactions, but from the command line there's no difference: you just use an address with a different prefix.
 The only thing to watch for is that some people may not be able to send to a Bech32 address if they're using obsolete software.